sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-custom.md

 ## Export Dashboards

 The Export menu button allows platform administrators to export either the whole list of dashboards or a selection of dashboards to a file on their local computer.
-<br>This file can then be used for backup purposes, to copy the dashboards from an environment to another (_e.g._ from test to production) or to share specific dashboards between designers.
+This file can then be used for backup purposes, to copy the dashboards from an environment to another (_e.g._ from test to production) or to share specific dashboards between designers.
-<br>Selecting either menu item will open the dashboard export wizard, which consists of 2 pages:
+Selecting either menu item will open the dashboard export wizard, which consists of 2 pages:

 - **Dashboard selection** : allows to select the dashboards that will be actually included in the export file.